Learn Python with Talk Python's 270 hours of courses

 57:26 I'm gonna have to fix that.
 That's why there's a level of logging and stuff, right?

 57:29 Yeah, yeah, absolutely.
 And once I kind of dialed in now, it's more like, well, somebody tried to send like some binary hacky thing that broke the URL parsing, but it's not really a problem.
 It's just great.
-But having that thing there is is really important, I think, yes, absolutely.
+But having that thing there is really important, I think, yes, absolutely.
 Absolutely.

 57:45 Century I, I just can't see a reason not to use it, even if they've got the free plan, why we have that